 The Way of Creating a Thick and Strong Game

-The Way of Creating a Thick and Strong Game English translation (by Robert J. Terry) of a book by Hane Naoki, published by Hinoki Press, distributed by Yellow Mountain Imports.
+The Way of Creating a Thick and Strong Game English translation (by Robert J. Terry) of a book by Hane Naoki, published by Hinoki Press.
 254 pages.
 ISBN: 9780978887469.
 The book is volume five of the proposed seven volume The Heart of Go Discovery Series.

 - Chapter I - How good would it be if that happens... days of study to become professional (3 games)